 How accessible is the Park to the physically impaired?

 The Park is for the most part wheelchair friendly.
 Some trails may not be suitable for wheelchairs, but these are clearly marked.
-The audio tour has been specially designed with the visually impaired in mind and Guide Dogs are welcomed.
+The audio tour has been specially designed with the visually impaired in mind.
+Guide dogs and assistance dogs are welcomed.
 There are also three separate audio units in place in the Ringfort, the Crannog and the Viking site which will help visually impaired enjoy these sites.

 Are there any special events organised in the Park?

-The park has an abundance of wildlife and because of this only guide dogs are permitted.
+The park has an abundance of wildlife and because of this only guide and assistance dogs are permitted.